 - Majors, minors and field of study.

-- Employment related to student status (e.g., dates of employment).
+- Employment related to student status (e.g., teaching assistant, resident assistant or work-study) and dates for positions held.

 - Participation in officially recognized activities/sports, including height and weight of athletes.